milesgranger/flaco/README.md

 Since [Arrow](https://github.com/apache/arrow) supports efficient and even larger-than-memory processing, as with [dask](https://github.com/dask/dask), [duckdb](https://duckdb.org/), or others.
 Just getting data onto disk is sometimes the hardest part; this aims to make that easier.

+NOTE:
+This is still a WIP, and is purpose built for my needs.
+I intend to generalize it more to be useful towards a wider audience.
+Issues and pull requests welcome!

 ---

 ### Example